-Indicate if the allogeneic unrelated or related donor being reported in this instance was used for prior cellular therapies or HCT for this recipient.
-Do not answer this question for autologous donors.
-If this is the recipient’s first infusion, select “no”.
+Indicate if the allogeneic unrelated or related donor reported in this instance was used for prior cellular therapies or HCT for this recipient.
+If this is the recipient’s first infusion, select No.

-Question 38: Non-NMDP unrelated donor ID: (not applicable for related donors)
+Question 41: Registry ID: (not applicable for related donors)

 Report the non-NMDP cord blood unit ID.
-Examples of non-NMDP donor registries include, but are not limited to: St. Louis Cord Blood Bank and StemCyte International Cord Blood Center.
+Examples of non-NMDP donor registries include but are not limited to: St. Louis Cord Blood Bank and StemCyte International Cord Blood Center.
 This ID is often located on the product label, the paperwork accompanying the product, and registry-specific search/product documentation.
 Enter the non-NMDP cord blood ID.
-Continue with question 40.

 Note that some cord blood banks can ship their units either through the NMDP or directly to the transplant center.
 Carefully review the accompanying documentation to determine which is appropriate for your unit.
 You may wish to consult with your center’s Transplant Coordinator, as he or she will have insight as to how the product was acquired.

-Specify the registry used to obtain the adult donor or umbilical cord blood unit and continue with question 48.
 The Bone Marrow Donors Worldwide (BMDW) codes have been adopted to avoid submitting the entire name and address of the donor registry.
-Some common banks that do not list with BMDW have been added to the FormsNet list, including St Louis Cord Blood Bank () and Viacord ().
+Some common banks that do not list with BMDW have been added to the FormsNet3 list, including St Louis Cord Blood Bank (SLCBB) and Viacord (VIAC).

-The registry code for NMDP donors is and for NMDP cord units is .
+The registry code for NMDP donors is USA1 and for NMDP cord units is U1CB.

 If the donor was found through DKMS, report the registry that facilitated the HCT.
 Some registries may be listed more than once with BMDW (one way for marrow/PBSC products and differently for cord blood products).
 Ensure that the appropriate code for the product was selected because distribution of data depends on the code.

-For related or non-NMDP donors only, report if the donor’s/infant’s date of birth is “known” or “unknown” for question 43.
-If the donor’s/infant’s date of birth is known, report the date of birth (YYYY-MM-DD) in question 44 and continue with question 47.
-If the donor’s/infant’s date of birth is unknown, continue with question 45.
+Report if the donor’s date of birth is Known or Unknown.
+If the donor’s date of birth is known, report the date of birth (YYYY-MM-DD) in question 46 and continue with question 49.

-For related or non-NMDP donors only, if the DOB is unknown, report if the donor’s/infant’s age is “known” or “unknown” for question 45.
-If the donor’s/infant’s age is known, report the donor’s/infant’s age at the time of product collection in question 46.
+If the donor’s DOB is unknown, report if the donor’s age is Known or Unknown.
+If the donor’s age is known, report the donor’s age at the time of product collection in question 48.
 Report the age in months if the recipient is less than 1 year old, otherwise report the age in years.
-If the donor’s/infant’s age at collection is unknown, continue with question 47.

-For related or non-NMDP donors only, indicate the donor’s biological sex as “male” or “female.”
+Indicate the donor’s biological sex as Male or Female.
 For cord blood units, report the infant donor’s sex.

-Question 48: Specify the total number of products: (per protocol) (as part of this course of cellular therapy)
+Question 50: Specify the total number of products: (per protocol, as part of this course of cellular therapy)